HackDagos/writeups/VishwaCTF2023/web/Spooky.md

 The challenge show us a site, and the description report that a user forgot his login credentials.
 The scope of the challenge was to recover the forgotten credentials.

 ## **Solution**
 Firstly looking at the web interface there weren't clues about what to do.
-There aren't scripts inside the client page so XSS is excluded and the only way to interact is the form.
 So to retrieve more information there were two possibilities:
 * Use dirb to see if there are some useful folders to retrieve information.
 * Use gospider in order to try to retrieve sitemap.xml or robots.txt So trying the second way by executing the command: